Wendy Matthews: 2000–present: music, TV and other activities

 In 2000, Matthews joined the cast of a new Australian musical theatre production of Godspell alongside Angry Anderson, Jimmy Barnes, Debra Byrne, Marie Wilson, Fiona Horne, Belinda Emmett, Paul Mercurio and Terence Trent D'Arby.
 In February, with rehearsals commencing, Matthews released her cover of "Day by Day" but financial difficulties prevented the musical from being staged.
 She contributed "Pure Inspiration" to Olympic Record – an album for the Sydney Olympics by various Australian artists.

 In 2001, Matthews relocated from Sydney to a property near Coffs Harbour on the Mid North Coast of New South Wales.
 Her solo album, Beautiful View, was released on 17 July and made the Top 40.
 Produced by Michael Szumowski, it was her first with BMG records, and included three singles, "Free", "Beautiful View" and "Like the Sun" which did not reach the top 50.
 A limited edition of Beautiful View included a bonus six-track disc.
 The accompanying music videos were directed by Ryan Renshaw.

 In 2003, Matthews sang a duet with Rod Stewart on the track "My Heart Stood Still" on the Australian release of his album As Time Goes By: The Great American Songbook, Volume II.
 She released her own covers album, Café Naturale in May 2004.
 Matthews explained why she recorded it acoustically, "To keep creative you have to break down your own personal barriers.
 With this record that meant moving away from pop and crafting something instrument-driven, something that feels like me playing live".
-The album includes acoustic versions of U2's "One" from the Achtung Baby and Massive Attack's "Protection" from the album of the same name.
+The album includes acoustic versions of U2's "One" from their Achtung Baby album and Massive Attack's "Protection" from the album of the same name.
 The first single "All I Need" is a version of the Air song from the Moon Safari album.
 Matthews' album debuted in the top 50 of the ARIA charts.